Community Ownership: Helping People Fill Local Needs Through Shared Vision, Investment

 What Is a Community-Owned Business?

-Community-owned businesses (COBs) include a range of business structures sharing a common feature: they are financed and owned collectively by local residents.
-COBs can provide a vehicle to fill local needs including local media, affordable broadband, fresh groceries, household goods, theaters, pubs, affordable commercial spaces and other community voids.
+Community-owned businesses (COBs) are financed and owned collectively by local residents.
+COBs can provide a vehicle to fill local needs including local media, affordable broadband, fresh groceries, household goods, affordable commercial spaces and other community voids.

 With COBS, ownership and control lies entirely with local residents.
 After a corporation is formed to start a business (or buy an existing one), shares are sold to residents who become the owners.
 These owners then elect a board of directors and handle governance, including hiring a manager(s) to run the day-to-day business operations.
 Bylaws ensure the businesses forever remain locally-owned and controlled.

 Though COBs provide much promise for urban neighborhoods, many early efforts have been grocery stores in rural “food deserts” where depopulation or/and large chain stores some distance away have driven out traditional grocers.

 In many such places, community ownership can be a game-changer because it shifts people’s consciousness.
 Shopping decisions no longer are just a choice between leaving town to the big store vs buying locally, but the opportunity for residents to buy from their own store.